 Learn how to set up and customize your existing drag and drop template, and work with modules, groups, and columns as the building blocks of your template.

 By using the layout editor in the design manager, you can quickly build your content layout without having to write any HTML.

 - In your HubSpot account, navigate to Marketing > Files and Templates > Design Tools.

-- In the finder, click the template to edit.
+- In the finder, click a template to edit it.

 Add and drag modules

 To add a module to a layout, click + Add at the top of the layout inspector.
 Search for or select a module, then drag it to the location you want the module to render in the layout.
 Dragging modules on top of other modules will either create columns or group the modules.